Laguna bettor wins P80-M lotto pot

 The cash prize however will be subjected to a 20 percent tax as mandated by the TRAIN Law, therefore deducting around P16 million from the total winning prize.

 This leaves the winning bettor with only around P64 million.
-(Jhon Casinas)
+Meanwhile, the PCSO said that nobody won the jackpot prize for the Mega Lotto 6/44.